Tendon and ligament injuries

 What is it?

 Tendons within the hand act as strong cords connecting muscles of the forearm to the bones in the hand.
-Flexor tendons supply the palmar side of the hand and are responsible for flexion of the digits into a fist.
-Extensor tendons are located on the back (dorsal) aspect of the hand and act to straighten the fingers and thumb.
+Flexor tendons supply the palm side of the hand and are responsible for flexion of the digits into a fist.
+Extensor tendons are located on the back (dorsal) of the hand and act to straighten the fingers and thumb.